Velythyl/git-fix/README.md

 # Oops!
 I actually needed my old .git!

 We actually didn't completely murder it.
-You can find it in `old.git` local to the new `.git`.
+You can find it in `old.git`, local to the new `.git`.
 Do note, though, that `git fix` does not check for the existence of a `old.git` and will overwrite it 📋 should you run `git fix` again.